eugenia1984/english/glossary.md

 - **It is true**: is used to confirm or agree with what someone else said.
 It means that something is correct or factual.

+- **It makes my day**: When someone says this, it means that a particular thing or event has made them feel really good.

 - **It’s nice to**: is used to express a positive sentiment or feeling about something or someone.

 ---